particle-iot/docs/src/content/reference/datasheets/tracker/tracker-m-datasheet.md

 - On the Tracker M, pins D0 and D1 are used in I2C mode by the temperature sensor.
 Pins D0 and D1 cannot be used as GPIO.

+#### GPIO - CAN expansion card

+With the Particle CAN expansion card, A0 and A5 cannot be used as user GPIO as they are used for:

+- A0: HIGH enables the 5V boost converter, used for CAN and 5V UART
+- A5: HIGH enables the UART.
+Both A0 and A5 must be high to use the UART (RX/TX)

 ### ADC

 {{!-- BEGIN do not edit content below, it is automatically generated ad9f1e40-1d9e-4fc3-9789-34453572592c --}}